 Vice President, Marketing & Communications, Texas Bankers Association

 Carlos Espinosa leads the communications and marketing division for the Texas Bankers Association.
 He is an experienced strategic communications, government affairs, and policy advisor with a demonstrated history of working on complex issues.
 He previously led the communications effort for the Texas Railroad Commission Chairman, several members of congress and a technology company in the data privacy space.
 Carlos also has a long record of serving as a communication, political and policy advisor to dozens of state and federally elected officials, celebrities, shared economy startups, and fortune 500 companies.
 He was also a writer and contributing editor to National Journal Magazine, and The Hotline.
 Has degrees in International Affairs and Management.

-Vice President of Banker Education & Events, Texas Bankers Association
+Vice President, Texas Bankers Association

 Executive Director, Wealth Management & Trust and SWABC/VP Strategic Initiatives, Texas Bankers Association

 Chelsea Brown brings more than 15 years of expertise to the association, including political affairs, event management and member education.
 She recently served as chief of staff and political director for Congressman Jodey Arrington where she successfully managed over 25 people and a million-dollar budget.?
 Brown joined the U.S. House of Representatives after college and worked her way up through the ranks from staff assistant to the director of operations and member education.
 She then went on to serve as the director of accounts at DC London Inc. and as political director for Epiphany Productions.
 Brown holds a Bachelor of Business Administration degree from Texas Christian University.